 What Types of Products Should You Offer?

-So many coaches focus on high-end products and forget that not all their clients will purchase their high-end products right away.
+So many coaches focus on the high end products and forget that not all their clients will purchase their high end product right away.
 In fact, that’s the rarity instead of the norm.

 In most cases, people will hear your name and want to learn more about you.
 But they’ve worked hard for their money and will likely want to hear you speak or understand what your coaching practices and beliefs are prior to buying a package from you.